 Discover Your Path

-The College of Education and Health Professions is, indeed, a place where students come first.
+The College of Education is, indeed, a place where students come first.
 Not only are the faculty student centered, but the advisors and counselors help guide students through their programs of study from their first course with the college to their graduation day.
 Additionally, Career Services offers students assistance with interview skills, job placement, and counseling for lifetime learning.

 Good luck as you begin your journey.